Why is this subject important and engaging?

 How will I be assessed?

 There are two A-Level exams, Component 1 (2h15) and Component 2 (2h30).
 These total 70% of your final grade, and there is coursework worth 30%.
 The coursework briefs change annually.

 In Component 1, there is a mix of short and extended-response questions which test knowledge of the set products, but unseen material is also included.
 In Component 2, there are three extended responses.

 What could this course lead to?

 You may wish to go onto study Media courses at university or pursue a career in Media.
-Media-related fields include (but aren’t limited to) Journalism, Communications, Media Production and Advertising & Marketing.
+Media-related fields include, but aren’t limited to: Journalism, Communications, Advertising & Marketing and TV/Film Production.